 Patrick De Schutter is Co-Founder and Managing Director at Mailfence.
-Through his company he actively supports the fight for digital rights.
+Through his company, he actively supports the fight for digital rights.
 Mailfence is a secure and private email service and one of the top player in this industry.
 We recently reviewed the Mailfence service.
-In this interview Patrick De Schutter gives us more insight on its company and shared his thought on personal privacy and anonymity.
+In this interview, Patrick De Schutter gives us more insight into its company and shared his thought on personal privacy and anonymity.

 Mailfence Co-Founder Patrick De Shutter Interview

-Anonymster: Can you please give us an overview of what is Mailfence and what your company do?
+Anonymster: Can you please give us an overview of what is Mailfence and what your company does?

 Mailfence is a secure and private email suite, that offers an ‘interoperable’ end-to-end encrypted email service with digital signing.
 Mailfence gives users full control over their key management without any restrictions.

 It was launched in November 2013 by ContactOffice Group, which operates an online collaboration suite since 1999.
 We try to be cautious, reliable, stable and honest.